Showing posts sorted by relevance for query Blueprint. Sort by date Show all posts

 Blueprint of the Chrysler Building, New York City, 1930.

-Even now, although often viewed only as multi-colored images on screens (which might be on tablets or phones), such electronic drawings are still usually called blueprints.
+Even now, although often viewed only as multi-colored images on screens (which might be on tablets or phones), such electronic drawings still are usually called blueprints.
 Nor have blueprints vanished.
 There are many things (buildings, bridges, roads, power-plants, railroads, sewers etc) built before the 1990s which have an expected life measured in decades or even centuries and few of these were designed using digital records.
 The original blueprints therefore remain important to those engaged in maintenance or repair and can be critical also in litigation.
 Old blueprints can be scanned and converted to digital formats but in many cases, the originals are fragile or physically deteriorated and finer details are sometimes legible only if viewed on the true blueprint.
 Centuries from now, magnifying glasses in hand, engineers may still be examining twentieth century blueprints.

 Friday, January 1, 2021